j-ro/jQuery-Super-Sticky-Plugin/readme.md

 Includes the jQuery Mutate plugin: https://github.com/jqui-dot-net/jQuery-mutate

-Other code copyright (c) 2013 Jason Rosenbaum
+Other code copyright (c) 2013 Corporate Action Network

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal